Flash09a14/spray-pattern-recoil-replication/README.md

 # Cons
 could be tedious to work with high magazines.
 Alot of the work is manual and isn't automated in the program

+# How is it realistic?
+When shooting an auto weapon in real life for a long time, the barrel heats up and the metal expands slightly which affects trajectory.
+Newtons third law of motion is the main science of recoil patterns

+A bullet gets shot, a backward force is sent to the gun to your direction, the center of rotation gets affected, the gun gets tilted, causing it to shoot higher.
+Plus the affected trajectory of the heated barrel, and the rotation being random depending your grip to the gun, this causes it to go in a random bullet pattern.

+if "VF" is the force of velocity, and "P" is position then the equation goes like this:

+VF (Force of velocity of the bullet) - 0 (Position of the gun, assuming the force is pushed the exact same amount as the velocity) = P (The final position of the gun, after the shot)

+I couldn't bother calculating the rotation, I'm too lazy

+Have fun modifying